-With an elliptical, you can perform both high-intensity interval training as well as steady-state cardio workouts.
+On an elliptical machine, you can perform both high intensity interval training and steady-state cardio workouts.

 Burning more calories than you consume can help you lose weight.
 To boost your calorie burn, consider increasing the intensity of your elliptical workouts.

 When the elliptical hit the cardio machine scene back in the 1990s, runners with achy joints and overuse injuries rejoiced at the thought of being able to train their cardiovascular system while relieving some of the pressure on their joints.

 Your knees, ankles, hips, and other joints can take a beating when running or doing other high impact cardio exercises.
 Since your feet never lift off of the pedals with an elliptical, this machine offers a low impact cardio workout.

 A 2014 study showed that an elliptical workout is significantly less weight-bearing than other cardio exercises like running, jogging, and similar workouts (